Dr Andreas Georgiadis

 He has served as a referee of research grant applications and a member of panels evaluating research grants in the UK and other European countries; and he is an active reviewer for a range of journals in Economics, Human Resource Management and Employment Relations, International Development, and Social Epidemiology and Public Health.

 - Director of the MSc International Business Programme

-Dr Georgiadis’s research expertise lies in the fields of labour economics, personnel economics, and applied econometrics.
+Dr Georgiadis’s research expertise lies in applied labour economics.
 The overarching theme of Dr Georgiadis’s research is the identification of the drivers of economic performance and inequality, nationally and internationally.
 His research draws on theories and insights from Economics, Business and Management, International Development, and Global Health and employs modern econometric and statistical tools and state-of-the-art primary and secondary data to identify the causal drivers of inclusive growth within and across borders, with emphasis on globalisation, skills, institutions, and policy.
 His areas of interest include wage-determination, with emphasis on wage-setting institutions, such as minimum wages, and the link between wages and productivity; human capital, particularly its formation over the life-course in emerging markets contexts; firm performance, with emphasis on its link with HRM practices and strategy; and immigration, assimilation, and diversity management.

 - PhD Economics, University of Bristol, UK